misheska/misheska.github.com/source/_posts/2013-06-15-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

 * list element with functor item
 {:toc}

+*Updated July 9th, 2013 bumping ruby version to 1.9.3p448 and removing openssl workaround for compiling ruby 2.0.0 on Mac OS Xas this has been fixed*

 Out of the box, Ruby does not provide a mechanism to support multiple installed versions.
 Compounding this issue, the default system-installed version of Ruby for most versions of Linux/Mac OS X tend to be quite old.